vmware-labs/webassembly-language-runtimes/libs/README.md

 # About

-This folder contains projects with build scripts and patches that allow us to build versions of common open-source libraries to wasm32-wasi.
+This folder contains projects with build scripts and patches that allow building a specific version of common open-source libraries to wasm32-wasi.

 All projects for external libraries are checked out from their respective repositories and patched during the build process.
 No submodules are used.